19hours/sg-statutes/Acts/Control of Essential Supplies Act.md

 ### Power of Controller to enter premises

-9\.—(1) For the purposes of testing the accuracy of any record kept or return made or information given to the Controller under section 8 or of obtaining information or in any case where the Controller or any person authorised by him has reasonable grounds for believing that an offence under this Act has been committed, the Controller, or any person authorised in that behalf in writing by the Controller, after producing to the occupier the written authority, may enter any premises belonging to, or in the occupation of, any person keeping or making or who has failed to keep or to make, any such record or return or has failed to give any such information or in which the Controller or the authorised person has reason to believe that any supplies, with respect to which a requisition under section 8 has been made, are kept, stored, manufactured or produced or in which he has reasonable grounds for believing that an offence under this Act is being or has been committed and may carry out such inspections and examination (including the inspection and examination of books) as he may consider necessary and may seize and detain any books, documents or other things or supplies found in those premises which may furnish evidence of the commission of an offence under this Act.
+9\.—(1) For the purposes of testing the accuracy of any record kept or return made or information given to the Controller under section 8 or of obtaining information or in any case where the Controller or any person authorised by him has reasonable grounds for believing that an offence under this Act has been committed, the Controller, or any person authorised in that behalf by the Controller in writing, after producing to the occupier the written authority —

+(a) may enter any premises belonging to, or in the occupation of, any person keeping or making or who has failed to keep or to make, any such record or return or has failed to give any such information or in which the Controller or the authorised person has reason to believe that any supplies, with respect to which a requisition under section 8 has been made, are kept, stored, manufactured or produced or in which he has reasonable grounds for believing that an offence under this Act is being or has been committed; and

+(b) may carry out such inspections and examination (including the inspection and examination of books) as he may consider necessary and may seize and detain any books, documents or other things or supplies found in those premises which may furnish evidence of the commission of an offence under this Act.

 (2) Where, as a result of any inspection and examination made under subsection (1), there is any discrepancy between the quantity or quality of any supplies found and any record or return required to be kept or made or any information given in respect of those supplies, the person required to keep the record or to make the return or to give the information shall be guilty of an offence under this Act.